lumenlearning/IMathAS/docs/ohm_prepare_rc_branch.md

-# Summary
+# Preparing an RC Branch

 RC branches are deployed to staging for testing by development and the Lumen OHM product manager.

 They are eventually merged into `dev`.

 ## Step 1: Create an rc-for-YYYY-MM-DD branch

-This will contain, in order:
+This will contain (in order):

-- OHM as it exists in PROD.
+1. OHM as it exists in PROD.
-- All OHM-specific features and changes sitting in `dev`.
+1. All OHM-specific features and changes sitting in `dev`.
-- The desired `mom_YYYY-MM-DD` branch.
+1. The desired `mom_YYYY-MM-DD` branch.
-- The desired `mom_YYYY-MM-DD_bugfixes` branch.
+1. The desired `mom_YYYY-MM-DD_bugfixes` branch.
-- Any OHM-specific features that must be merged after MOM changes. (sometimes the RC branch lives too long, or we code against new MOM features)
+1. Any OHM-specific features that must be merged after MOM changes. (sometimes the RC branch lives too long, or we code against new MOM features)

-NOTE: Always use the `--no-ff` option when merging branches into the RC branch.
+**NOTE:** Always use the `--no-ff` option when merging branches into the RC branch.
 This will assist troubleshooting after context is long lost.

 1. From the `dev` branch, checkout a new branch named `rc-for-YYYY-MM-DD`.